- Q. What is Children with Cancer UK Swim Serpentine?

 - Q. What time does the mass-participation swim start?

 A. There will be a number of different start waves going off at regular intervals during the day.

 - Q. Can I choose my start wave?

-A. We’ll send you an email asking you to choose your wave, so you’ll be able to swim with friends and family if you’d like to.
-If you do not choose a wave, you will be allocated one based on your predicted finishing time.
+A. Yes, you will be able to choose your start wave when you sign up, so you’ll be able to swim with friends and family if you’d like to.

 - Q. How old do you need to be to participate?

 A. Age restrictions for the 2020 event are as follows: